greguz/personal-blog/content/posts/2025/ds4-gulikit/index.md

 {{< img "the_culprit.jpg" "The culprit: carbon-based potentiometers" >}}

-For these little rascals, I could have thrown away an otherwise perfectly fine Dualshock 4 controller.
+Because of these little suckers, I almost threw away an otherwise perfectly fine DualShock 4 controller.

 I'm looking at you, Sony...